barefootfunk/holyspacebaby/src/visions/special.md

 ---
 title: Special
-featuredimage: /img/tophy2.webp
+featuredimage: /img/trophy.webp
 heartChoice: Lies!
+All are equal.
 mindChoice: ""
-chaosChoice: Accept
+chaosChoice: Feel smug
 ---
 Congratulations!
 Only, rare, special people choose this portal.
 You are far more special than anybody else.